denisse-orellana/bellabeat_case/README.md

 <p align="center"><img width="100%" src="./images/hours_asleep_vs_in_bed.png"></p>

-There is not direct correlation between Hours Asleep and Total Steps.
+There is not direct correlation between __Hours Asleep and Total Steps__.
 When people sleep between 7 and 8 hours they have an increasing number of steps.
 Also, when they sleep less than 5 hours and more than 9 hours they have a decreasing number of steps.

 In the next chart __Hours Asleep and Hours in Bed__, there is a direct correlation between this two variables, more time spend in hours asleep means more time in bed.
-From this we can see that people go to bed at least 30 minutos before sleep, time that can fluctuate for each individual.
+From this we can see that people go to bed at least 30 minutes before sleep, time that can fluctuate for each individual.

 __Relation betweeen Hours Asleep and Calories:__

 <p align="center"><img width="100%" src="./images/hours_asleep_vs_calories.png"></p>

-It is an usual question if people burn more calories while sleeping.
-There is not a direct relation between __Hours Asleep and Calories__.
+It is an usual question if people burn more calories while sleeping, but there is not a direct relation between __Hours Asleep and Calories__.
 It is noticed when people sleep 5 to 7.5 hours the amount of calories burnt fluctuate in a close range to 2000.

 A hightlighted is when people sleep 9.1 hours they walk 20000 steps, the highest calories burnt.
 Since this fact doesn't repeat, more data is needed to draw further conclusions.